ahmadawais/wp-mashsocial-wigdet/readme.txt

 == Changelog ==

+= 1.0.2 =
+Debuuged 3 syntax validation errors!
+I hope you enjoy the widget.

 = 1.0.1 =

 It is a little UI update!
 I hope you enjoy the widget.

 = 1.0 =